 The non-diet approach is weight neutral, which means that we take the focus off of the scale and focus on behaviors that are effective at improving health indicators, like the ones listed above.
 This is not an exhaustive list, but can be a good place to begin.

-Here are some examples of non diet, weight neutral behaviors that impact our health and longevity in a positive way:
+Here are some examples of non diet approach, weight neutral behaviors that impact our health and longevity in a positive way:

 - Connecting to loved ones on a regular basis